-- 1. Nonconforming structures include shoreline structures which were lawfully constructed or placed prior to the effective date of the Act or the Master Program, or amendments thereto, but which do not conform to present bulk, height, dimensional, setback, or density requirements.
-A legally nonconforming structure may be maintained as follows: - a.
-If a nonconforming structure or development is damaged by fire, flood, explosion, or other natural disaster, it may be restored or reconstructed to those configurations existing at the time of such damage, provided: - i.
-The rebuilt structure shall not expand the footprint or height of the damaged structure: - ii.
-No degree of relocation shall occur, except to increase conformity or to increase ecological function, in which case the structure shall be located in the least environmentally damaging location possible; - iii.
+- Nonconforming structures include shoreline structures which were lawfully constructed or placed prior to the effective date of the Act or the Master Program, or amendments thereto, but which do not conform to present bulk, height, dimensional, setback, or density-, critical area, or buffer requirements.
+A legally nonconforming structure may be maintained or reconstructed as follows: - a.
+If a nonconforming structure or development is damaged by fire, flood, explosion, or other natural disaster-, it may be restored or reconstructed to those configurations existing at the time of such damage, provided: - i.
+The rebuilt structure shall not expand the footprint or height of the damaged structure; - ii.
+No degree of relocation shall occur, except to increase conformity or to increase ecological function, in which case the structure shall be located in the least environmentally damaging location possible and situated to be as conforming as feasible; - iii.
 The submittal of applications for permits necessary to restore the development is begun within eighteen (18) months of the damage.
 The Director may waive this requirement in situations with extenuating circumstances; and - iv.
 The reconstruction is commenced within one (1) year of the issuance of permits.
 The Director may allow a one (1) year extension. - b.
-The maintenance of such building or structure shall not extend the nonconformity of such building or structure; provided that necessary alterations may be made as required by other law or ordinances. - c.
+The maintenance of such building or structure shall not extend the nonconformity of such building or structure; provided that necessary alterations may be made as required by other law or ordinances.

+- c.
 Changes to interior partitions or other nonstructural improvements and repairs may be made to a nonconforming structure; provided that the cost of the desired improvement or repair does not exceed one-half of the replacement cost of the nonconforming structure over any consecutive five-year period, with replacement cost determined according to the Building Code. - 2.
 A nonconforming building or structure, with a conforming use, may be added to or enlarged if such addition or enlargement conforms to the regulations of the shoreline environment and district in which it is located.
-In such case, such addition or enlargement shall be treated as a separate building or structure in determining conformity to all of the requirements of this title - 3.
+In such case, such addition or enlargement shall be treated as a separate building or structure in determining conformity to all of the requirements of this title.
+Topic 9: Language and terminology clarifications - A one-time addition or enlargement of up to ten (10) percent of the total square footage of the structure which is parallel to the shoreline or away from the critical area, where such addition or enlargement occurs on existing impervious surfaces, shall be exempt from buffer mitigation requirements, and landscaping requirements of TSMP Section 6.7.4.C.2.
+The applicant shall record notice on Title. - 2.3.
 A conforming or nonconforming structure with a nonconforming use may expand in the following limited circumstances: - a.
-The Director may allow a one time expansion of overwater structures of up to ten (10) percent of the total square footage of the structure, provided there is no increase in overwater area or shading, or overall height of the structure and the expansion is consistent with all other provisions of this Program.
+The Director may allow a one\time expansion of overwater structures of up to ten (10) percent of the total square footage of the structure, provided there is no increase in overwater area or shading, or overall height of the structure, and the expansion is consistent with all other provisions of this Program.
+The applicant shall record notice on Title. - b.
+In addition to 3.a above, minor expansions, up to ten (10) percent of the total square footage of the structure, may be permitted when necessary to provide public access, to facilitate environmental restoration, or to meet building safety codes.
 The applicant shall record notice on Title.

-- b.
-In addition to 3.a above, minor expansions, up to ten (10) percent of the total square footage of the structure, may be permitted when necessary to provide public access, to facilitate environmental restoration, or to meet building safety codes.
-The applicant shall record notice on Title. - 4.
-No other expansion may occur which extends or otherwise increases the nonconformity.